Foreign tax credit

 In January 2000, a tax regime for the Canary Islands Special Zone (the zone known as the ZEC) was approved by the European Union.
 The main regulations of this regime, established by the Spanish government, are as follows:

-- New companies and branches may qualify for the application of this tax regime and, on the approval of the tax authorities, may be registered up to 31 December 2020 (applying the tax regime until 31 December 2026).
+- New companies and branches may qualify for the application of this tax regime and may register until 31 December 2026 (applying the tax regime until 31 December 2032).
 This may be extended by the European Union.

 - To qualify for this tax regime, the company must comply with the following requirements:

-- have at least one company director who resides in the Canary Islands or a legal representative in the case of branches, and
+- Have at least one company director who resides in the Canary Islands or a legal representative in the case of branches.

 - The territory where this tax regime can be applied includes all the Canary Islands.